zeroDivZero/notes-excel/notes/0_intro.md

 **Hierarchy:** Workbook | Sheet | Cell

 By default, cell text left aligned, number right aligned.
-Number can be formatted in many ways, and use increase or decrease decimals for precision.
+Number can be formatted, increase or decrease decimals for precision.

 Type `=` to begin typing formula (built-in or arithmetic) in cell.
 Click or drag-select range of cells for participating cells.